squillero/computer-sciences/Python/exams/heating/grid.md

 ## ALGORITHM (10 points)

-- Correct counting of the number of months: 1 point
+- Correct counting of the number of months [note: both month or month+year are correct]: 1 point
 - Correct counting of the number of days: 1 point
 - Correct evaluation of the maximum monthly consumption: 1 point
 - Correct evaluation of the minimum monthly consumption: 2 point